pete4abw/lrzip-next/README.md

 * zpaq
 * rzip (pre-processed only)

-**lrzip**'s memory management scheme permits maximum use of system ram to pre-process files and then compress them.
+**lrzip-next**'s memory management scheme permits maximum use of system ram to pre-process files and then compress them.

 ### Usage and Integration
-**lrzip** operates on one file at a time.
-It's default mode is to create a compressed file using lzma compression at level
-7. To operate on more than one file, the included **lrztar** application can be run or **lrzip** can be inserted into a **tar** command.
+**lrzip-next** operates on one file at a time.
+It's default mode is to create a compressed file using lzma compression at level 7.
+To operate on more than one file, the included **lrztar** application can be run or **lrzip** can be inserted into a **tar** command.

-`lrzip file` will compress `file` using lzma compression at level 7.
+`lrzip-next file` will compress `file` using lzma compression at level 7.
-`tar --use-compress-program=lrzip -cf file.lrz file...` will compress file(s) or a directory(ies) *file...* using lzma compression at level 7.
+`tar --use-compress-program=lrzip-next -cf file.lrz file...` will compress file(s) or a directory(ies) *file...* using lzma compression at level 7.

-For a list of all options and their usage, see the manpage or just type `lrzip` with no options.
+For a list of all options and their usage, see the manpage or just type `lrzip-next` with no options.
 The highlevel compression options are listed here.

 Option|Meaning
 ---|---